edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 2.3 Emotion Regulation, Rumination, and the Default Mode Network

 ARC is directly inspired by cognitive emotion regulation mechanisms commonly attributed to prefrontal control (Ochsner & Gross, 2005).
 More broadly, self-regulation has been described as discrepancy-reducing feedback loops (Carver & Scheier, 1982), and emotion regulation is a mature field with process-level and strategy models (Gross, 1998).
-In control theory, the problem of maintaining sufficient excitation for parameter identification is known as **persistence of excitation** (Åström & Murray, 2008), a central limitation for adaptive control in low-variance ("benign") environments.
+In control theory, the problem of maintaining sufficient excitation for parameter identification is known as **persistence of excitation** (Ã…strÃ¶m & Murray, 2008), a central limitation for adaptive control in low-variance ("benign") environments.
 In humans, dysregulated self-referential processing and the default mode network (DMN) have been linked to rumination-like dynamics (Raichle et al., 2001; Buckner et al., 2008; Hamilton et al., 2015).
 We use DMN-inspired narrative intensity as an engineering proxy for perseveration pressure.

 ### 2.4 Positioning ARC

 We position ARC as a *regulation-first* approach: affect is treated as an internal dynamical system requiring explicit control.
 Most emotion-in-RL approaches use affect-like signals primarily as learning/exploration modulators rather than stability guarantees.
 Table 1 summarizes this positioning at a feature level.
-[EDITADO]

-**Table 1: Positioning ARC relative to prior emotion-in-RL approaches (feature-level).** [EDITADO]
+**Table 1: Positioning ARC relative to prior emotion-in-RL approaches (feature-level).**
 <!-- LABEL:tab:positioning_arc -->

 | Feature | Emotion in RL agents (Moerland et al., 2018) | **ARC** |